Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x48
      - __le32
      - s_creator_os
      - Creator OS.
-See the table super_creator_ for more info.
+See the woke table super_creator_ for more info.
    * - 0x4C
      - __le32
      - s_rev_level
      - Revision level.
-See the table super_revision_ for more info.
+See the woke table super_revision_ for more info.
    * - 0x50
      - __le16
      - s_def_resuid